DaveBackus/Data_Bootcamp_Book/intro.md

 He adds:  "Python people are pretty cool," so there's that, too.
 (Ford's article, "What is Code," takes up a whole issue of Bloomberg BusinessWeek.
 It's a classic, well worth the time.)

-## Our plan

-The book mixed data and programming together.
-That makes it easier to understand the context, but somewhat harder to use the book as a programming reference.
-We wtill think it makes sense.

-The next two chapters, however, are concerned only with Python.
-It's essential to have the basics covered before we move on to other things, so that's what we do.

 ## Work habits

 There are no shortcuts in learning how to code:  you simply need to spend hours -- and hours -- doing it.
 Progress will seem slow at first, but if you stick with it things will start to look familiar, and even make sense.
+You may even think of projects and assignments as fun, and revel in your new-found power over data.

 As you work your way up the learning curve, keep this advice in mind:

 **Practice, practice, practice.**  Any time you have something to do with data, try it out in Python.
-Play around.
-Have fun!
+Play around, try new things, have fun.

 **Make friends.**  Coding is hard to do on your own.
 A second pair of eyes is indespensible.
 So work with friends, and make new friends who know how to code.
+Intense coding sessions are a great way to develop relationships.

 **Work on your Google fu.**  You will find that many of your questions have been asked before -- and answered.
 One way to find them:  Google something like "python [problem]."
 There are answers in lots of places, but one of the best is [Stack Overflow](http://stackoverflow.com/questions/tagged/python).

 **Ask for help.**  If you get stuck, ask for help -- from friends, from your Bootcamp classmates (post a problem), or from us (the teachers of the course).

+## Our plan

+The book mixes data and programming together.
+Typically when we learn about a new tool, we have specific applications in mind.
+That makes it easier to understand the context, but somewhat harder to use the book as a programming reference.
+We still think it makes sense.

+The next two chapters, however, are concerned only with Python.
+It's essential to have the basics covered before we move on to other things, so that's what we do.

 <!-- ## References -->